By Andrea Maraschi

 Wheat bread was an identity-marking food, and people would still make bread in times of hardship: with inferior grain flours if these were available (barley, rye, oat, millet, etc.), or with anything else that could be ground into powder in case of extreme emergency (chestnuts, wild grasses, roots, acorns).
 For instance, the eleventh-century chronicler Godfrey Malaterra recorded that during a terrible famine in 1058, many people in southern Italy had to steal acorns from pigs to make bread: they dried, ground, and mixed them with millet flour.
 By doing so, they were not acting as “animals”, evidently: this was an act of civilized panic.
 Don’t forget: bread was a cornerstone of the idea of civilization, regardless of the ingredients it was made of.

-This turned out to be an incredibly successful experiment, so much so that it would be featured in a number of treatises up until the nineteenth century, all of which suggested to make bread in the same manner in case of need.
+This turned out to be an incredibly successful experiment, so much so that it would be featured in a number of treatises up until the nineteenth century, all of which suggested making bread in the same manner in case of need.
 Acorn bread was still consumed during the Spanish Civil War of 1936-1939; likewise, pan’ispeli (“acorn bread”) was consumed in Sardinia until the half of the last century in times of hardship.
 In fact, acorns represented this facet of the history of human nutrition: inventiveness which arose from need.

 However, since they were associated with the idea of poverty, and a lack of more desirable foods, they also came to represent that of penitence and mortification in medieval times.
 Those particularly pious men of God who decided to part ways from the community and live in the woods – the hermits – would feed on whatever they could find in the forest.
-Consequently, acorns – alongside roots, herbs, etc. – also became a way of humiliating one’s body and thus purify the soul.
+Consequently, acorns – alongside roots, herbs, etc. – also became a way of humiliating one’s body and thus purifying the soul.

 From Peasant to Posh: Acorns as a delicacy

 Interestingly though, acorns made it to the tables of the elite as well.
-Firstly, because intellectuals started to recognize their supposed medicinal virtues.
+Firstly, intellectuals started to recognize their supposed medicinal virtues.
 For instance, an early fifteenth-century version of the Tacuinum Sanitatis – composed by the Arab Christian physician Ibn Butlân in the second half of the eleventh century and repeatedly translated and copied in medieval Europe – suggested eating acorns when they were fresh and large, and noted that they helped retention, and prevented menstruation.
 The latter effect could be neutralized by eating them roasted with sugar.
 Needless to say, the mention of sugar is an indicator of the kind of audience the treatise was addressing: the elite, the aristocracy.
 In fact, acorns were upgraded to the status of elite delicacy towards the end of the Middle Ages.
 But how, and why?

 Actually, peasant and elite cooking were strictly connected with each other.
 Elite chefs appreciated the delicacies which were typical of the peasant world, and so did aristocrats and the new urban upper class of the late Middle Ages.
-It was just a matter of ennobling such delicacies and make them fit for the tables of the wealthy.
+It was just a matter of ennobling such delicacies and making them fit for the tables of the wealthy.
 There were two main techniques which allowed them to achieve this.
-One, was to add certain special ingredients to the recipe that were inaccessible to peasants and to the lower classes: spices, for example.
+One was to add certain special ingredients to the recipe that were inaccessible to peasants and to the lower classes: spices, for example.
 Alternatively, chefs would use elements of peasant’s cooking as side dishes, or as secondary ingredients in recipes featuring foods which peasants could not afford, such as large game.

 The result of this was that elite cookbooks were heavily based on peasant cooking.
 So much so that acorns started to appear in such cookbooks.
 In 1549, the steward of the House of Este, Cristoforo Messisbugo (†1548) has an important cookbook posthumously published where we find a recipe for an acorn pie.
 He suggested taking the acorns and boiling them in broth, and then passing them through a filter.
 Then, the cook was to add grated dry cheese, sugar, cinnamon, pepper, butter, and eggs.
 After making the pie, it was cooked in the oven, and finally sprinkled with sugar.
 Similarly, in 1570, the famous chef Bartolomeo Scappi (1500–1577), who served the most important Italian courts of his times, included an acorn pie in his extremely influential recipe collection.

 What is striking, is that the core of these preparations were not much different than the way in which acorns were prepared at the time of Pliny or Strabo.
 The main idea was that oak nuts (preferably those from Turkey oaks, Quercus cerris) were to be treated in order to deprive them of tannins, and were parboiled in meat broth, or salted water.
 They were then ground in a mortar and passed through a filter.
 With that, the tourte was made by mixing this powder with fresh butter, milk, creamy and grated dry cheese, sugar, ricotta or provatura, cinnamon, pepper, and uncooked egg yolks.
-Eventually, the pie was was put in the oven and glazed with sugar, cinnamon and rose water.
+Eventually, the pie was put in the oven and glazed with sugar, cinnamon and rose water.

 And that is how acorns – an element of peasant cooking in times of hardship – were “artificially ennobled”.
 Through wars, famines, genius, anxiety, and experiments, the culinary history of acorns in Europe has been troubled, to say the least.
 They surely – but rarely – acted as a bridge between the poor and the wealthy, the lower and the upper classes, and this seems to have happened at some point during the late Middle Ages.